yortch/openshiftv3-rhoar-workshop/Lab-9-SpringBoot-Twitter_Service.md

 # Lab-7-SpringBoot-Twitter_Service.md

-## Create the Spring Boot Twitter Service
+## Create a Project for the Spring Boot Twitter Service

 ###  Clone the repository